 Two Fat Cats Bakery – an amazing name, plus amazing desserts and sweets.
 Get a whoopie pie to go!

 Holy Donut – potato donuts that are dense and filling with loads of flavors to choose from.
 Order at least half a dozen.
+I still DREAM about these donuts!

 Eat Lobster!
 Where is the best lobster in Portland, Maine!?